 Here are a few tips for sewing with PUL:

 - Pins vs clips – Clips win.
-Use clips instead of pins to hold the fabric together while you sew.
+Use clips (like these ones) instead of pins to hold the fabric together while you sew.
 Using pins puts holes in the PUL.

 - Needle choice – A ballpoint needle is usually recommended for PUL.
 But some people have successfully used universal needles and they have worked.